dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 ipytest.autoconfig()
 ```

-In this case we are using a control plane IPv4 WireGuard network on 10.8.0.0/24 to set up the cluster.
-WireGuard is running on ECMWF and EUMETSAT, but we have to start it here
+In this case we are using a control plane IPv4 [WireGuard](https://www.wireguard.com/) network on 10.8.0.0/24 to set up the cluster - this is not a necessity, but simplifies this proof of concept.
+WireGuard peers are running on ECMWF and EUMETSAT machines already, but we have to start one here:

 ```python